stephaneVercouillieBMID/slate/source/index.html.md

 **id\_token\_hint** | Unsupported | Ignored if provided.
 **claims_locales** | Unsupported | None are supported.
 **request_uri** | Unsupported | Not supported (yet)
-**registration** | Unsupported | Not supported due to “client dynamic registration” The client registration process is done during the partner on-boarding.
+**registration** | Unsupported | Not supported due to “client dynamic registration”.
+The client registration process is done during the partner on-boarding.

 ### Authentication Response
 An Authentication Response is an [OAuth 2.0 Authorization Response](https://tools.ietf.org/html/rfc6749#section-4.1.2) message.
 As such, the Authentication Response will return the following parameters: